 The Basics: Common Chart and Candlestick Patterns

 Candlestick patterns are generally categorised into bullish and bearish patterns.
-A bullish pattern often indicates future positive price movement for an asset, signalling a trader to buy in anticipation that the token will increase in value.
-The inverse happens with a bearish pattern, which suggests traders sell before the price moves downward and they make a loss.
+A bullish pattern generally indicates future positive price movement for an asset, which may incite a trader to buy in anticipation that the token will increase in value.
+The inverse happens with a bearish pattern, which may incite some traders to sell before the potential downwards price movement.

-(Of course, other traders may decide to make anti-cyclical moves and decide to buy more when prices drop if they expect later increase, so they buy the famed ‘dip’.
-Trading is, after all, a personal decision.)
+Of course, other traders may ‘buy the dip’, deciding to make anti-cyclical moves by buying more when prices drop if they expect a later increase.
+Trading is, after all, a personal decision.

-Here are three examples of how candlesticks and other chart patterns are used to anticipate price movements.
-We will cover more examples in another article exclusively dedicated to candlesticks.
+Below are examples showing candlesticks and chart patterns used by traders to anticipate price movements.

 Shooting Star Candlestick

-The shooting star candlestick is a bearish pattern that usually shows up at the end of a price uptrend.
-This candlestick has a short body situated near the bottom and a long wick that extends upward.
-It indicates that the price went slightly down by the end of the trading period even after reaching higher prices along the way, which explains its red colour.
+The shooting star candlestick is a bearish pattern usually appearing at the end of a price uptrend.
+This candlestick has a short body situated near the bottom and a long wick that extends upwards.
+It indicates that an asset’s price slightly decreased by the end of the trading period, even after reaching higher prices along the way, which explains its red colour.

-Analysts interpret this as a sign that there is resistance against the further increase in price and that a sell-down is imminent.
-In other words, many traders decide to sell now before prices drop.
+Analysts interpret this as a sign that there is resistance against the further increase in price, and a sell-down is imminent.
+In other words, many traders decide to sell in anticipation that prices may drop.

 Inverted Hammer Candlestick

 The inverted hammer candlestick looks like a shooting star candlestick, but it is bullish instead of bearish, as shown by its green colour.
-This time, the candlestick shows that the price went slightly up by the end of the trading period after reaching higher prices along the way.
+Here, the candlestick shows that the price slightly increased by the end of the trading period after reaching higher prices along the way.

-Seeing this candlestick following a price downtrend is a good sign that the price is about to rebound, according to analysts, because it indicates that there is high buying demand at that particular moment.
-In other words, consider to buy as the asset might be on the rise.
+Seeing this candlestick following a price downtrend is a good sign, according to some analysts, indicating that the price may be about to rebound because it generally indicates there is high buying demand at that particular moment.

 Head and Shoulders in Crypto Charts

-When you zoom out of individual candlesticks to check the general crypto charts, you can unearth even more patterns.
-One such arrangement is what we call ‘head and shoulders’, which is characterised by three peaks or valleys that show up next to each other.
-In this pattern, the second peak or valley looks like a ‘head’ that overshadows its neighbours on both sides, or the ‘shoulders’, giving this pattern its moniker.
+By zooming out of individual candlesticks to see the general crypto charts, users can unearth even more patterns.
+One such arrangement is called ‘head and shoulders’, which is characterised by three peaks or valleys that show up next to each other.
+In this pattern, the second peak or valley looks like a ‘head’ that overshadows its neighbours on both sides (the ‘shoulders’), giving this pattern its moniker.

-A bullish ‘head and shoulders’ pattern, as seen on the left side of the chart, coloured in green, may indicate that the crypto price is about to go on an upswing.
+A bullish head and shoulders pattern, coloured in green on the left side of the chart, may indicate that the crypto price is about to go on an upswing.

 Wedges in Crypto Charts

-Similar to ‘head and shoulders’, you can also see ‘wedges’ as patterns in crypto charts that involve a wider point of view.
-You can trace ‘wedges’ in a crypto chart by drawing a line that connects the lower points of price movement over a period of time and another line that traces the price peaks.
-If those two lines approach each other from left to right, you now have a wedge.
+Similar to ‘head and shoulders’, users can also see ‘wedges’ as patterns in crypto charts that involve a wider point of view.
+Wedges can be traced in a crypto chart by drawing a line that connects the lower points of price movement over a period of time to another line for the price peaks.
+When those two lines approach each other from left to right, it is called a wedge.

-A bullish wedge, as shown on the left, is characterised by two lines with downward slopes that almost form a triangle pointed downwards.
-This pattern may indicate that as the up-and-down movement of the price is stabilising near the bottom, the asset may soon swing in a more positive direction.
+A bullish wedge, as shown on the right, is characterised by two lines with downward slopes that almost form a triangle pointed downwards.
+This pattern may indicate that, as the up-and-down movement of the price is stabilising near the bottom, the asset may soon swing in a more positive direction.

 Meanwhile, a bearish wedge shows two lines with upward slopes and near-convergence at a high point.
 This may precede a peak in the crypto price and a subsequent sell-off.

-As with many things in crypto, it is important to do your own research on several topics, including trading indicators and strategies.
-This is article is not hard-and-fast advice, but a guide to trading basics.
+As with many things in crypto, it is important for market participants to do their own research on several topics, including trading indicators and strategies.
+This article is by no means hard-and-fast advice, but only an informational guide to trading basics.
 There is no singular indicator, technique, or method that can predict the market’s direction.
 This is especially true for candlestick and crypto chart patterns.

-As a basic part of technical analysis, chart-reading should serve as an introduction to understanding the crypto market better through learning more techniques and crypto market factors.
-Reading candlesticks and charts should not be your sole basis for forecasting the market.
+As a basic part of technical analysis, reading charts should serve as an introduction to understanding the crypto market better through learning more techniques and crypto market factors.
+Reading candlesticks and charts should not be a participant’s sole basis for forecasting the market.